 The second area of focus is on how the European Union’s border system has involved an increased emphasis on militarisation that has affected its relationship with neighbouring states in Eastern Europe, the Middle East, Maghreb and Sahel regions.

 Alexander welcomes applications for PhD topics related to any of his research interests.

-Alexander Clarkson’s teaching covers the history of Germany in the nineteenth and twentieth centuries as well as European integration.
-His modules partly focus on how social and cultural change in local communities affected political developments on the national level.
-Other key issues that are explored in his courses include the impact of mass immigration, the relationship between different forms of popular culture and ideological conflict and the continuing political debate over German national identity.
+Alexander Clarkson’s teaching covers the history of Germany in the nineteenth and twentieth centuries as well as the emergence of the European Union’s border system.
+His modules focus on how social and territorial change affects political and military developments on the local, national and supra-national levels.
+Other key issues that are explored in his courses include the impact of mass immigration and the continuing political debate over European identity.

 - 4AAOB109 The Making of Modern Europe: Historical, Political and Sociological Approaches